Game Theory and Mechanism Design with Large Language Models

 Contributed Talks and Posters

 The workshop will feature both contributed talks and posters.
-We will solicit extended abstracts and working papers (non-archival).
+We will solicit non-archival working papers.
 A light review process will select papers for spotlight talks; additional accepted papers will be presented as posters.

 Call for Papers

-We invite extended abstracts and working papers on topics at the intersection of game theory, mechanism design, and large language models.
-Submissions are non-archival.
+We invite non-archival working papers on topics at the intersection of game theory, mechanism design, and large language models.

 Topics of interest include (but are not limited to):